If you’re trying to cut the cord, you may not know how to choose a live TV streaming service for your household.

 Hulu + Live TV’s base plan includes 50 hours of cloud DVR storage, but you must upgrade to fast-forward through commercials.

-Meanwhile, Sling TV added DVR storage to its base plans at the end of 2019.
-You can record up to 10 hours at no additional charge or upgrade to 50 hours for an extra $5 per month.
+Meanwhile, Sling TV added additional DVR storage in early 2021.
+You can record up to 50 hours at no additional charge or upgrade to 200 hours for an extra $5 per month.

 4. How Will You Stream Content to Your TV?